 Each Citrix Hypervisor server can use multiple SRs and different SR types simultaneously.
 These SRs can be shared between hosts or dedicated to particular hosts.
 Shared storage is pooled between multiple hosts within a defined resource pool.
 A shared SR must be network accessible to each host in the pool.
 All servers in a single resource pool must have at least one shared SR in common.
 Shared storage cannot be shared between multiple pools.

 CLI operations to manage storage repositories are described in SR commands.

-Citrix Hypervisor does not support external SAN-level snapshotting of a LUN for any SR type.
+Citrix Hypervisor does not support snapshots at the external SAN-level of a LUN for any SR type.